Keiskamma Altarpiece

 The Flourishing Landscape: Flora and Fauna

-Medium: Details of collaborative embroidery and mixed media (Layer 2).
-These details from the second layer depict the diverse wildlife and …
+These details from the second layer depict the diverse wildlife and natural environment of the Hamburg region.
+Dr. Hofmeyr noted that this …

 | Item Title | The Flourishing Landscape: Flora and Fauna |